UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 <img src="team19/fmow_dataset.jpg" width="400"/>

-### Experiment:
+# Experiment:

-Classification:
- - For each dataset, sample different amount data for training and value it on test set
+### Classification experiment on general dataset

+Classification with feature and simple ML algorithm:
- - For each dataset, sample different amount data and add noise to label for training and value it on test set Clustering
+ - For each dataset, extract feature from last layer of the network and perform KNN and logistic regression.

+Fine tuning on each dataset:
+ - For each dataset, fine tune each network on each dataset.

+Clustering
  - Use the input before classification layer as feature, do dimension reduction with Umap and do clustering with Kmeans++.